eric-klimowich/bootcamp-prep-part-2-2024/Intro-to-cli/the-file-system/README.md

-### Time

-TBD
+# The File System

 ## Learning Objective

 By the end of this lesson, you'll be able to:

-Analyze and categorize key components of a computer's file system, including root and home directories, and explain their significance using real-world analogies.
+* Analyze and categorize key components of a computer's file system, including root and home directories, and explain their significance using real-world analogies.

 ## What is the file system?